Multilingual Learner Project

-Additional certification – Teachers will have the opportunity to earn an additional and increasingly sought-after teaching certificate (TESOL).
+Additional certification – Teachers have the opportunity to earn an additional and increasingly sought-after teaching certificate (TESOL).

-Instructional support – Teachers will receive ongoing individual and team-based support from ELL specialists during the 2018-2019 school year.
+Instructional support – Teachers receive ongoing individual and team-based support from ELL specialists during the 2018-2019 school year.

 Online Learning – Some coursework is offered online via web conferencing and an online learning platform, allowing teachers the flexibility of learning from the comfort of their home.